1. Our Agreement with You

 JTA reserve the right to refuse any reservation without notice or to advise of fare discrepancies within 2 working days (excluding bank holidays) of the reservation being made.

 Due to suppliers providing direct hotel content to this website, JTA cannot guarantee the accuracy of all the content and advise all users to recheck details/locations of hotels.
 JTA accept no responsibility for any errors associated with the above.

 Credit card payments

 Tickets are sold to credit card holders or registered travel agents only.
 If you are not a registered travel agent with an account, we require payment by credit card.
-A 2.5% charge for payment by Visa or MasterCard, 3% for American Express or Diners Cards will be added to your invoice when you select your chosen payment method.
-If paying by debit card a charge of 0.5% will be added.
 The credit card information is validated after the transaction is finalised.
 Despatch address for tickets must be the same as the billing address for the card.

 Check in and flight times

 Timings shown are local times based on the 24 hour system and may change during periods according to the individual country’s daylight saving policy.
 Flight times on this website are for guidance only and are subject to change.
 Actual flight times will be shown on your flight ticket.
 It is important that you check your flight details and times on receiving your tickets.
 We advise you to check-in in plenty of time before departure.
 For European flights the normal check in time is at least two hours before flight departure and for transatlantic flights 3 hours.
 We also recommend that you reconfirm your return journey with the carrier’s local Representative 72 hours before your return flight.
 Air transport regulations require that the spelling of your name on your ticket is identical to your passport.